$W$-entropy formula for the Witten Laplacian on manifolds with time dependent metrics and potentials: Introduction

 and $f$ satisfies the so-called conjugate heat equation

-Moreover, Perelman \cite{P1} introduced the $W$-entropy functional and proved its monotonicity for the Ricci flow on compact manifolds.
+Moreover, Perelman \cite{P1} introduced the $W$-entropy and proved its monotonicity for the Ricci flow on compact manifolds.
 This result plays an important r\^ole in the proof of the no local collapsing theorem and in the final resolution of the Poincar\'e conjecture and geometrization conjecture (see e.g. \cite{CZ, MT, KL}).
 Since then, many people have derived the $W$-entropy formula for various geometric evolution equations and used it to study further analysis and geometric properties of manifolds.
 See e.g. \cite{CLN, CKL, KL, N1,N2, Ec, LNVV, KN}.

 In \cite{Li11a}, see also \cite{Li11b, Li12}, inspired by Perelman's work on the $W$-entropy formula for Ricci flow, the second author proved the $W$-entropy formula for the fundamental solution of the Witten-Laplacian on complete Riemannian manifolds with bounded geometry condition, which extends a previous result due to Ni \cite{N1, N2}, who proved an analogue of Perelman's $W$-entropy formula for the heat equation $\partial_t u=\Delta u$ on complete Riemannian manifolds with a fixed metric.
-To be more precise, let

-be the $m$-dimensional Bakry-Emery Ricci curvature associated with the Witten Laplacian $L$.
-Then we have the following result.
+More precisely, we have

-\begin{theorem} (\cite{Li11a, Li11b, Li12}) Let $(M, g)$ be a complete Riemannian manifold with bounded geometry condition\footnote{Here we say that $(M, g)$ satisfies the bounded geometry condition if the Riemannian curvature tensor ${\rm Riem}$ and its covariant derivatives $\nabla^k {\rm Riem}$ are uniformly bounded on $M$, $k=1, 2$.}, and $\phi\in C^4(M)$ with $\nabla\phi\in C_b^3(M)$.
+\begin{theorem} (\cite{Li11a, Li11b, Li12}) Let $(M, g)$ be a complete Riemannian manifold with bounded geometry condition\footnote{Here we say that $(M, g)$ satisfies the bounded geometry condition if the Riemannian curvature tensor ${\rm Riem}$ and its covariant derivatives $\nabla^k {\rm Riem}$ are uniformly bounded on $M$, $k=1, 2, 3$.}, and $\phi\in C^4(M)$ with $\nabla\phi\in C_b^3(M)$.
 Let $m>n$, and $u={e^{-f}\over (4\pi t)^{m/2}}$ be the fundamental associated with the Witten Laplacian, i.e., the heat kernel to the heat equation $\partial_t u=Lu$.
 Let